eclipse-hono/hono/tests/readme.md

 ### Running the Tests with the MongoDB based device registry

 By default, the integration tests include the file based device registry.
-In order to include the Mongo DB based device registry instead of the file based counterpart, use the `device-registry-mongodb` maven profile:
+In order to include the MongoDB based device registry instead of the file based counterpart, use the `device-registry-mongodb` maven profile:

     $ mvn verify -Pdevice-registry-mongodb,run-tests